hochschule-augsburg/SQL-Train/README.md

 - All original source code is licensed under GPL-3.0-or-later.
 - The Logo contains the iconic face group of the logo of the TH Augsburg[^1] and is licensed under CC-BY-ND-4.0
-- All documentation and images are licensed under CC-BY-SA-4.0.
+- All documentation, images and example exercises are licensed under CC-BY-SA-4.0.
 - All insignificant file such as configs are licensed under CC0-1.0.
 - The code borrowed from [Hyperchalk](https://github.com/Hyperchalk/Hyperchalk/)
   is licensed under GPL-3.0 For more accurate information, check the individual